lichengunc/MAttNet/README.md

-# PyTorch Implementation of MattNet
+# PyTorch Implementation of MAttNet

 ## Introduction

-This repository is Pytorch implementation of [MattNet: Modular Attention Network for Referring Expression Comprehension](https://arxiv.org/pdf/1801.08186.pdf) in [CVPR 2018](http://cvpr2018.thecvf.com/).
+This repository is Pytorch implementation of [MAttNet: Modular Attention Network for Referring Expression Comprehension](https://arxiv.org/pdf/1801.08186.pdf) in [CVPR 2018](http://cvpr2018.thecvf.com/).
 Refering Expressions are natural language utterances that indicate particular objects within a scene, e.g., "the woman in red sweater", "the man on the right", etc.
 For robots or other intelligent agents communicating with people in the world, the ability to accurately comprehend such expressions will be a necessary component for natural interactions.
 In this project, we address referring expression comprehension: localizing an image region described by a natural language expression.